 - To be able to work at least 2+ days per week, preferably more

 - To be able to work 6 hours per day, mostly afternoons/evenings and weekends

-- A car, unless you live in a big city with good public transport links
+- A car, unless you live in London city centre

 - Documents to verify your identity and to show you are eligible for work in the UK

 - Good communication skills, both verbal and written

 To find out more about the face-to-face interviewing role download our information leaflet (PDF) or apply here now.